TerraTonic Biochar Compost Booster

 • Carbon sequestration: Biochar can store carbon in the soil for long periods, reducing greenhouse gas emissions and contributing to climate change mitigation.

-• Reduced odor: Biochar has been shown to reduce odors in compost by absorbing volatile organic compounds (VOCs) and reducing the growth of odor-causing microorganisms.
+• Reduced odor: Biochar in compost has been shown to ensure compost odor control by absorbing volatile organic compounds (VOCs) and reducing the growth of odor-causing microorganisms.

 • Pathogen reduction: Biochar has been found to reduce the presence of pathogens, such as E. coli and Salmonella, in compost by inhibiting their growth and survival.

-• The biochar should be produced from hardwoods or softwoods that are free of contaminants and pesticides.
+• The biochar in compost should be produced from hardwoods or softwoods that are free of contaminants and pesticides.
+We offer alternative organic insecticides here.

 • The biochar should be tested for contaminants, such as heavy metals, before use in composting.

-By incorporating wood biochar into your co-composting process, you can create a more efficient, sustainable, and environmentally friendly composting system that benefits both the environment and your crops.
+By incorporating wood biochar and compost, you can create a more efficient, sustainable, and environmentally friendly composting system that benefits both the environment and your crops.

 When it comes to co-composting, not all biochars are created equal.
-To get the most benefits from biochar, look for high-quality products that meet specific criteria.
-Here are some key characteristics to consider:
+To get the most benefits from biochar and compost, look for high-quality products that meet specific criteria.
+Here are some key characteristics to consider for biochar in compost:

 • Sustainable source: Opt for biochars made from sustainable sources, such as wood or agricultural waste, to minimize environmental impact and support eco-friendly practices.